mpeeples2008/ArchNetSci/_book/11-comparing-networks.md

 ![Graphlet automorphisms for 2, 3, 4, and 5 nodes (from Melckenbeeck et al. 2019)](images/orbits.png){width=100%}

-The graphlet automorphisms figure above comes from [Melckenbeeck et al. 2019](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2483-9) in *BMC Bioinformatics* and was originally published with a [CC-by-4.0 licence](https://creativecommons.org/licenses/by/4.0/) and reused here without alteration.
+The graphlet automorphisms figure above comes from [Melckenbeeck et al. 2019](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2483-9) in *BMC Bioinformatics* and was originally published with a [CC-by-4.0 licence](https://creativecommons.org/licenses/by/4.0/) and reused here with altered colors.

 <div class="rmdwarning">
 <p>Importantly, the quantification of graphlets for graphlet-based